-New keyfiles are required with GemStone/S 64 Bit version 3.3.5; keyfiles for GemStone/S 64 Bit 3.2.x or earlier will not work with v3.3.5.
-To acquire an updated keyfile for version 3.3.5, email keyfiles@gemtalksystems.com, or contact GemStone Technical Support, preferably providing your existing keyfile.
+New keyfiles are required with GemStone/S 64 Bit version 3.4; keyfiles for GemStone/S 64 Bit 3.3.x or earlier will not work with v3.4.
+To acquire a keyfile for version 3.4, email keyfiles@gemtalksystems.com, or contact GemStone Technical Support, preferably providing your existing keyfile.

-The keyfiles for v3.2 and later also manage access to GemConnect and GemBuilder for Java.
+Keyfiles also manage access to GemConnect and GemBuilder for Java.
 If you are using these add-on products, you must use a keyfile with the appropriate permissions.
-Applications using GemConnect or GemBuilder for Java also require updated versions of these products, depending on which version you are upgrading from.
-These products need to be reinstalled following the upgrade process.